ACA State Implementation

 - Working with the the AMA’s Washington, D.C. staff on enrollment and other areas.

 The Affordable Care Act (ACA) has changed the way health insurance will be provided and paid for in the United States.
-While many provisions have already been implemented, one of the biggest changes under the ACA goes into effect on Oct.
-1, 2013, when people can begin signing up for coverage through new health insurance marketplaces.
-This coverage will begin as soon as Jan.
-1, 2014.
+One of the biggest changes under the ACA is now in effect, with many people covered under the new health insurance marketplaces.

 - Learn more about the ACA: www.ama-assn.org/go/aca.